edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

-Before writing the queries themselves, let's create a context module ``lib/github_oauth/accounts.ex`` that will use these queries, and the module itself will already be used by Phoenix controllers.
+Before writing the queries themselves, let's create a context module ``lib/github_oauth/accounts.ex`` that will use these queries, and the module itself will be used by Phoenix controllers.

 .. code-block:: elixir